 Note that there are some exceptions, e.g. the http_raw_uri keyword.
-See http_uri and http_raw_uri for more information.
+See http.uri and http.uri.raw for more information.

-4.2 Meta Keywords
+6.2 Meta Keywords

 Meta-settings have no effect on Suricata's inspection; they do have an effect on the way Suricata reports events.